 Next, there’s a discussion about your chemical dependency.
 If it involves a prescription drug, it’s vital to find out what condition you’re struggling with.
 Case in point is the opioid user who has a pain management problem.
 Frequently, it’s possible to find alternative means of handling the pain impulses.

 Another facet of the medication management plan is the use of prescription medications to assist with rehab.
 Depending on the drug you’re recovering from, you may benefit from pharmacological support.
-Likewise, if you’re using medications for other physiological conditions, it’s vital for a therapist to connect with your physician.
+Likewise, if you’re using medications for other physiological conditions, it’s vital for a therapist or counselor to connect with your physician.
 Doing so prevents problems with substances that don’t work well together.

 Getting sober starts with detox at a partner facility, followed by comprehensive addiction treatment programs.
 At Crestview Recovery, modalities might include: